* 2016 voyage availability for young people

 Big thanks to everyone who has already booked voyages or organised groups to sail this year.
 We've filled a lot of voyages and part-filled others, and here's what's left - if you are aged 12-25 and would like to sail with us, do have a think about whether any of these dates would suit you; and if you are over 25, please think about any young people you know - or any teachers, youth workers, social workers, outdoor activity instructors, parents, grandparents, carers or anyone else who might like to know that these opportunities exist.

 25 June - 1 July - Southampton to Poole - 5 nights - £440 - 1 berth available.
-Others booked on this voyage are aged 16+ (including young adults - mainly medical students) and they are looking for friendly and enthusiastic people to join them!
+Others booked on this voyage are aged 16+ (including young adults - mainly medical students) and they are looking for someone friendly and enthusiastic to join them!

 19-24 July - Plymouth - 5 nights - age 12-25 - £440 - up to 8 berths available

 25-29 July - Plymouth - 4 nights - age 12-25 - £360 - 3 berths available

 8-13 August - Plymouth - 5 nights - age 12-25 - £445 - up to 2 berths available

 26 August - 2 September - Gosport to Southampton - 7 nights - age 12-25 - £610 - 1 berth available